-Missing teeth can not only be an embarrassing dental problem affecting your daily life, but often leads to additional complex dental problems as a result of shifting teeth and shrinkage of bone in the jaw.
+Missing teeth is an embarrassing dental problem that can affect your daily life.
+It can lead to additional complex dental problems as a result of shifting teeth and shrinkage of bone in the jaw.
 Bel Air, MD dentist, Dr. Melissa Elliott offers dental bridges as a restorative dentistry option for missing teeth.

 Dr. Elliott understands the stress and anxiety of missing teeth and treats her patients with understanding, kindness, and compassion.
 There are several types of dental bridges and she will help you make the best decision for your long term goals and dental health.

 A dental bridge is a restoration that is used to “bridge” a gap between teeth.
-The bridgework is a series of prosthetic teeth linked together and supported by an anchor on either side of the gap.
-A dental bridge can either be removable or fixed and made from a variety of tooth-like materials.
+The bridgework is a series of false teeth that link together.
+Anchors on either side of the gap will support it.
+A dental bridge can either be removable or fixed.

-Typically, a dental bridge is supported by natural teeth, dental implants, or a combination of the two.
-When the natural teeth are used to support the bridgework, a dental crown is typically placed to provide additional support and stability.
-Dental implants can provide long term oral health benefits and do not require preparation of neighboring teeth.
+Typically, a dental bridge is supported by natural teeth, dental implants, or both.
+When the natural teeth are used to support the bridgework, a dental crown is typically placed to provide extra support and make it more stable.
+Dental implants can provide long term oral health benefits and do not require the use of remaining teeth.

 Dr. Elliott will discuss your treatment options and educate you on expected results so that you can make a well informed choice that will support long term oral health.